Menu

 Explore the Old Town

 Wander the streets near the port to see Ottoman-era buildings and traditional Greek architecture.
 The mix of influences creates a unique atmosphere.
+Stop at local shops selling regional specialties like tsipouro and local honey.

 Free to explore.
 Best combined with lunch at a traditional taverna.